nogibjj/Auto-Scaling-Flask-App-Using-Any-Platform-As-a-Service/README.md

-# IDS_706-Data_Engineering_Systems
-## Individual Project 4 -  Auto Scaling Flask App Using Any Platform As a Service
+## Auto Scaling Flask App Using Any Platform As a Service

 ### PURPOSE